danb35/freenas-iocage-nextcloud/README.md

-# DNS validation is not available at this time due to upstream changes by the Caddy maintainer.
-This should still work with HTTP validation, self-signed cert, or without SSL.
+# It should go without saying (because this isn't the master branch) that this isn't expected to be release-quality code.
+Use at your own risk and be prepared to help troubleshoot.

 # freenas-iocage-nextcloud
-Script to create an iocage jail on FreeNAS for the latest Nextcloud 19 release, including Caddy 1.0, MariaDB 10.3/PostgreSQL 10, and Let's Encrypt
+Script to create an iocage jail on FreeNAS for the latest Nextcloud 19 release, including Caddy 2.x, MariaDB 10.3/PostgreSQL 10, and Let's Encrypt

 This script will create an iocage jail on FreeNAS 11.3 or TrueNAS CORE 12.0 with the latest release of Nextcloud 19, along with its dependencies.
 It will obtain a trusted certificate from Let's Encrypt for the system, install it, and configure it to renew automatically.
 It will create the Nextcloud database and generate a strong root password and user password for the database system.
 It will configure the jail to store the database and Nextcloud user data outside the jail, so it will not be lost in the event you need to rebuild the jail.